Fearful Symmetry (The X-Files)

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 Mulder is a believer in the paranormal, while the skeptical Scully has been assigned to debunk his work.
 In this episode, Mulder and Scully investigate the death of a federal construction worker and the destruction of various property that can only be tied to an escaped elephant.
 Unfortunately, the only witnesses claim to have seen no animals which might have caused the turmoil.
 Soon, Mulder and Scully discover the local zoo whose claim to fame is that they've never had a successful animal birth.

 "Fearful Symmetry" takes its title from a line in the William Blake poem "The Tyger".
-Filming for the episode faced several hurdles.
-Live elephants and tigers were used.
-Co-Producer J.P.
-Finn claimed that the hardest part of filming the episode was getting an elephant.
-The biggest hurdle when filming scenes with the tiger were keeping it "calm and warm", due to the cool nature of Vancouver.
-Due to anti-exploitation laws, several scenes had to be filmed in the country.
+Due to strict animal cruelty laws in British Columbia, filming the episode was a challenge: To include a live elephant, the show's producers had to secure special permits and film in South Surrey, where restrictions were less stringent.
+Additionally, the crew struggled to keep a live tiger calm and warm in Vancouver's climate.